SteveGilham/altcode.test/README.md

 # altcode.test
-Named argument overloads for unit test frameworks to disambiguate between which argument of type `'a` is `expected` and which `actual` as there's no consistent ordering.
+Named argument wrappers for unit test frameworks to disambiguate between which argument of type `'a` is `expected` and which `actual` as there's no consistent ordering between libraries, and even within them (e.g. Expecto and Expecto.Flip).

 ## What's in the box?